 In its native Wayland mode, Firefox no longer has an invisible animation that forces the screen to constantly repaint, causing KWin to unnecessarily consume excessive CPU resources (Emilio Cobos Álvarez, Firefox 113, Link)

 This blog only covers the tip of the iceberg!
 If you’re hungry for more, check out https://planet.kde.org, where you can find more news from other KDE contributors.

 How You Can Help

-More generally, have a look at https://community.kde.org/Get_Involved and find out more ways to help be part of a project that really matters.
+Otherwise, visit https://community.kde.org/Get_Involved to discover other ways to be part of a project that really matters.
 Each contributor makes a huge difference in KDE; you are not a number or a cog in a machine!
 You don’t have to already be a programmer, either.
 I wasn’t when I got started.
 Try it, you’ll like it!
 We don’t bite!

 And finally, KDE can’t work without financial support, so consider making a donation today!
 This stuff ain’t cheap and KDE e.V. has ambitious hiring goals.
 We can’t meet them without your generous donations!